Max Ejdum

-Max Isaac Ejdum (born 15 October 2004) is a Danish professional footballer who plays as a midfielder for the U-19 squad of Danish Superliga club OB.
+Max Isaac Ejdum (born 15 October 2004) is a Danish professional footballer who plays as a midfielder for Danish Superliga club OB.

 Career

 OB

 Ejdum started his career at Svendborg fB, before joining OB as an U12 player.
 He played his way up through the youth ranks, before he at the age of 17, was called up for his first professional game on 29 July 2022.
 He got his professional debut in the same match, as he was brought in to replace Bashkim Kadrii for the last 7–8 minutes.